 Information for Adult Learners

-We are located on the Lake Shore Campus of Loyola University Chicago in Loyola Hall, 2nd Floor, 1110 W Loyola Avenue (1/2 block east of Sheridan, toward the lake).
+We are located on the Lake Shore Campus of Loyola University Chicago in Loyola Hall, 2nd Floor conference room, 1110 W Loyola Avenue (1/2 block east of Sheridan, toward the lake).

 The LCLC offers free instruction in basic, intermediate, and advanced reading, writing, literacy, ESL, and GED skills to our adult neighbors in Rogers Park, Edgewater, and Uptown; adults from other parts of Chicago are also welcome.
 Our goal is to provide individual assistance to all adults, both native–and non-native speakers of English, who wish to improve their reading, writing, listening, and speaking skills in English.
 Now in its twenty-second year, the LCLC serves a highly diverse community of native–born and foreign–born adult learners.
 We are open four nights each week during the Spring and Fall semesters.
 There is no charge for tutoring, and there are no entrance requirements, examinations, or other fees.
 We do not serve Loyola students who have other resources (the Writing Center and Tutoring Center) to assist them.